fastovetsilya/ProbGBT/README.md

      ```
    - This uses the trapezoidal rule for numerical integration

+6. **Gaussian Mixture Model (GMM) Smoothing**:
+   - In addition to spline-based smoothing, ProbGBT offers an optional GMM-based smoothing method
+   - GMM fits a mixture of Gaussian distributions to the data, providing a more robust representation for complex distributions
+   - This can be enabled by setting `method='gmm'` in the `predict_pdf()` or `predict_interval()` functions:
+     ```python
+     pdfs = model.predict_pdf(X_test, method='gmm')
+     lower, upper = model.predict_interval(X_test, confidence_level=0.95, method='gmm')
+     ```
+   - GMM smoothing can better capture multi-modal distributions and provides smoother estimates
+   - The implementation uses scikit-learn's GaussianMixture with 3 components by default
+   - The model includes sophisticated failure detection to fall back to spline smoothing when GMM fails to converge or produces unreliable distributions

 This approach allows ProbGBT to generate flexible, non-parametric probability distributions that can capture complex uncertainty patterns in the data, including multi-modal distributions, skewness, and heteroscedasticity.

 ## API Reference